For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. 1 The full diary entry, giving crucial details of the artists’ work at Monro’s house, is transcribed in the Documents section of the Archive (1798 – Item 2).

-2. 2 This assertion comes with two qualifications.
-Firstly, it is by no means clear that Monro acquired his collection of Dayes’ sketches during Girtin’s lifetime and it may be that he purchased them from one of the sales following the artist’s suicide in 1804 (King, 3 April 1806).
-Secondly, it needs to be definitively established that the drawing in the Turner Bequest is actually by Dayes and is not in fact another Girtin/Turner collaboration.
+2. 2 A word of caution is perhaps needed here as it is by no means clear that Monro acquired his collection of Dayes’ sketches during Girtin’s lifetime and it may be that he purchased them from one of the sales following the artist’s suicide in 1804 (King, 3 April 1806).

 Revisions & Feedback